CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.5 Logging.txt

 #### OPS.1.1.5.A6 Structure of a central logging infrastructure

-Especially in larger information networks, all collected security-related logging data SHOULD be stored in a central location.
+Especially in larger information networks, all collected security-relevant logging data SHOULD be stored in a central location.
 For this, a central logging infrastructure in the sense of a log server network SHOULD be set up and placed in a network segment set up for this purpose.
 The log server network SHOULD obtain the logging data of IT systems and applications exclusively according to the pull principle.
 If this is not supported by IT systems and applications, the logging data SHOULD be collected on upstream IT systems and retrieved there from the log server network.
 The necessary communication links SHOULD be restrictive.

 In addition to security-related events (see OPS.1.1.5.A3 * Configuring System-level and Network-Level Logging *), a central logging infrastructure should also log general operating events that indicate an error, such as an error message.
 B .: